 When King Nebuchadnezzar of Babylon had a dream

 Historically, Babylon was overthrown by the Medo-Persian Empire, which was overthrown by the Grecian Empire, which was overthrown by the Roman Empire.
-The sections of the statue were represented as follows:
+The top four sections of the statue were represented as follows:

 Interestingly, as the metals progress from top to bottom, they become less valuable but also harder and more dense.
 Perhaps this is an indication that the kingdoms would progress into more evil and inflexible empires, becoming more ruthless and cruel to the people controlled by them.

 Loosely speaking, the feet of the statue might be considered to be the Ottoman Empire (1299–1923 A.D.).
 This was an Islamic transitional stage between the Roman Empire and a present-day union of many nations.